Business Banking

 Every ecommerce business needs inventory to sell, but paying for inventory can cause cash flow issues.
-Most suppliers and manufacturers require brands to pay for stock upfront — at Wayflyer, we’ve commonly seen 30% cash upfront on order and 70% on shipment.
-And inventory can take anywhere between three and six months to arrive from your first down payment.
+Most suppliers and manufacturers require payment upfront — at Wayflyer, we’ve commonly seen 30% cash upfront on order and 70% on shipment.
+And inventory can take anywhere between three and six months to arrive after your first down payment.

 Here’s a typical timeline: